red-gate/SocV5UserSessions/README.md

 ## The scenarios

-### 1: default express shipping
+### 1: Default express shipping

 In the Customers table, the express_shipping column stores their preference for shipping speed.

-There are currently 3 possible options: `1` express, `0` standard, and `NULL` no preference stated.
+There are 3 options: `1` express, `0` standard, and `NULL` no preference stated.

-Your task: for customers who have no preference stated, set the preference to express shipping.
+Your task: remove the `NULL` option.
+So for customers who have no preference stated, set the preference to express shipping (`1`).

 Here's an example of how shipping preference is stored in the database before and after the change: